-Pastoral Care Goal: Re-establishing social networks and personal wellbeing post COVID lockdowns.
-To review the school behaviour management procedures inline with PBL.
+Pastoral Care Goal: Strengthening social networks and personal well-being.
+We also updated the school behaviour management procedures in line with PBL.

-We introduced Stage Family BBQ in 2022 to enable a sense of community which were very successful and well supported.
+We held two family BBQ gatherings in 2023, one for Infants families and one for Primary families, to build our sense of community.
+Both BBQs were very successful and well supported.
 We were also able to hold our many family celebrations - St Patrick's Day, Mother's Day, Father's Day and Grandparent's Day.